LPFraile/Sensorflare-SparkCore/README.md

 -   ObjectName.Publish(Variable, period):The Publish method will publish the specific Variable every period time with the name that has been chosen before "VariableName".
 Two kinds of variables can be published: int or float.

 # Code example for PWM signal control
-Include the SensorFlare library
+Include the Sensorflare library
 ```cpp
 #include "sensorflare.h"
 ```
-Initialize objects from the library:One object of the class "PWMOut" is initialized for every PWM output that will be remote control
+Initialize objects from the library: One object of the class "PWMOut" is initialized for every PWM output that will be remote control
 ```cpp
 SensorFlare::PWMOut pwm(A0);
 ```
-Call the begin() method of the object on the setup() function to initialize the elemnet.
+Call the begin() method of the object on the setup() function to initialize the element.
 ```cpp
 void setup() {
     pwm.begin();